– Distance from Strip: 15 – 20 Min.

 Located just 15-20 minutes from the Las Vegas strip, the views from Rio Secco are unparalleled.
 Set roughly 800 feet above the city of Las Vegas, many holes are carved twisting through rock valleys.
 With the dark rock shadowing over the course, many tee shots will leave your knees knocking.
 With four sets of tee boxes, Rio Secco is playable for golfers of all types.
 With carries of almost 200 yards from the tips on certain holes, the “A” player better bring his/her “A” game.
 With some of the tees being elevated, the carries play a little shorter than expected.

 With the 18 holes split three ways: 6 holes through steep canyons, 6 holes on a plateau overlooking the city and 6 holes in a broad desert wash.
 Rio Secco is a sight for sore eyes; it is tremendously challenging, yet fair, but a demanding course layout.
 You might want to bring a couple extra golf balls, they might be needed.

-A very important factor to playing well at Rio Secco is getting to know the Crenshaw Bentgrass greens.
+A very important factor to playing well at Rio Secco is getting to know the Dominant X-treme Bentgrass greens.
 These things are lightening quick.
 It is a true test for even the most skilled of players.
 It is a good idea to roll a few on the putting green before hitting the first tee.
 You will be glad you did.
-A word of advice, just tap it.
+A word of advice, just tap it going downhill.